sochacki111/swapi-project/README.md

   }
 ]
 ```
+⚠️ Important ⚠️
 Your result may vary from the example.
 It depends on which star wars hero was assigned to your profile.
 In our example 'Luke Skywalker' appeared in these four films, hence the results of that request

 ### 4. Getting resource details
-Based on our previous example we have access to film of id "1".
+Based on our previous example we can notice that we have access to film of id "1".
 Let's try to get details about this film:
 ```sh
 curl -X GET "http://localhost:8080/api/films/1" -H  "accept: application/json"
 ```
-Successful response will look like this:
+A successful response will look like this:
 ```sh
 {
   "title": "A New Hope",